ariahimself/ariahimself.github.io/_pages/about.md

  -->

 I am pursuing a concurrent Ph.D. in **Electrical Engineering** and **Mathematics** at Northeastern University under the supervision of **Jennifer Dy** (EE) and **Milen Yakimov** (Mathematics).
-In the summer of 2024, I will defend my Ph.D. in Electrical Engineering with a specialization in **Explainable Machine Learning**.
+In the summer of 2024, I will defend my Ph.D. in Electrical Engineering with a specialization in <u>**Explainable Machine Learning**</u>.
 Additionally, I plan to defend my Ph.D. in Mathematics with a specialization in **Noncommutative Algebra** and **Noncommutative Algebraic Geometry** in the Fall of 2024.

-During the spring of 2024, I served as an Associate Program member at the Simons Laufer Mathematical Sciences Institute (formally known as MSRI), focusing on [**Noncommutative Algebraic Geometry**](https://www.slmath.org/programs/356#members).
+During the spring of 2024, I served as an Associate Program member at the Simons Laufer Mathematical Sciences Institute (formally known as MSRI), focusing on **[<u>Noncommutative Algebraic Geometry</u>](https://www.slmath.org/programs/356#members)**.
+I earned a B.Sc. degree in Electrical Engineering and minor in Mathematics from Sharif University of Technology.

 ## Research Interests

 ### Machine Learning

 - **Explainable Artificial Intelligence**: With amound of interest and usage of Machine Learning methods, using accuracy as the only type of sanity check of the model is dangerous as there might be biases in the model and the data.
 Explainable method gives other alternative to remedy this.
 We use vareity of techniques in:
+  - Graph Theory
   - Optimization
   - Kernel methods
   - Game Theory